Home Command line utilitiesgcp – An Advanced File Copier Utility For Linux

 • You can save a list of files you copied and copy them again later from that list.
 It will be very useful when you want to copy the same files to multiple targets.

-In this brief guide, I will show you how to install and gcp in Linux and Unix-like operating systems.
+Now, I will show you how to install and use gcp to copy files and folders in Linux and Unix-like operating systems.

 Install gcp on Linux